mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 > An unsurpassed, penetrating, and perfect dharma
 > is rarely met with, even in a hundred thousand million *kalpas*.
 > Having this to see and listen to, remember and accept,
-> I vow to taste the truth of the Tathagata’s words.
+> I vow to taste the truth of the Tathāgata’s words.

 **Katagiri Roshi:** [This verse is found] in the [section of] “Daily Used Statements, Verses, and Dharani” which occurs in the [...] various *ekos* – final dedications – compiled by [Hu-yen] (or possibly Huayan?) in 1565 (CE) or so. (*Transcriber’s Note:* This paragraph is difficult to transcribe, and so far I have been unable to track down the reference.
 It should be noted that the *Verse of Opening the Sutra* is traced to origins in China around 500-700 CE; accounts vary.)